 So, how does this story relate to our theme?
 Well, the most important method of overcoming your anger, the first practice below, is hiding behind the words in the aforesaid anecdote.
 Let me elucidate the three practices that will help you in understanding, controlling, and overcoming your anger.

-1. The practice of mindfulness to overcome anger.
+1. The practice of mindfulness to overcome anger

-Arrows of agonizing words shot during anger, reckless actions done in a fit of rage one may repent later on, insulting gestures during the uncontrollable episodes of anger are the result of losing a sense of mindfulness, of not being careful.
+Arrows of agonizing words shot during anger, reckless actions done in a fit of rage one may repent later on, and insulting gestures during uncontrollable episodes of anger are the result of losing a sense of mindfulness, of not being careful.
 Just before the eruption of anger is a state of delusion, such a state makes one forgetful, they fail to choose the right reaction.

 Mindfulness remains the single most important method in overcoming not just anger but all other undesirable habits.
 If you are mindful, you can check the flow of thoughts, you can remind yourself that you do not wish to be angry.
 A while ago, in my post on overcoming distractions, I wrote about an effective question you can ask yourself, “Is this my best move?”
-It immediately draws you back into the present moment.
+It immediately draws you back to the present moment.

 You have to do exactly that while practicing mindfulness.
-Just before you experience a surge of energy waiting to burst through words and actions, you have a moment to ponder over your choice you are about to exercise.
-A reminder that you do not wish to let your blood boil and abuse the other person, that, you are not allowing your anger to get the better of you, such reminder will do the trick.
+Just before you experience a surge of energy waiting to burst through words and actions, you have a moment to ponder over the choice you are about to exercise.
+A reminder that you do not wish to let your blood boil and abuse the other person, that, you are not allowing your anger to get the better of you, such a reminder will do the trick.

 As you cultivate the practice of mindfulness, you will find it increasingly easy to choose a preferred response, the one you like, in any situation.
-However, until such time that you are able to tame your emotion of anger until you are able to transform it completely, there are two other steps you may take, as follows.
+However, until such time that you are able to tame your emotion of anger, and until you are able to transform it completely, there are two other steps you may take, as follows.